yh63935/shopping-list-app/README.md

 # task-list-app
-# This is a mobile task app where you can add tasks and delete them when done.
+# This is a mobile task app where you can add tasks, prioritize, and delete tasks when finished.

 <!-- TABLE OF CONTENTS -->
 <details>